Skip to content

 (set-schema-validator! validate-fn)

-• Description: "Install the validator the framework uses at every dev-time schema-validation site." nil disables validation entirely.
+• Description: "Install the validator the framework uses at every dev-time schema-validation site."
+Swaps ONLY the validator; nil disables validation entirely.
 The default ships Malli's pair; this seam is for apps that want to swap to a different validator without forking the framework.
+To install the validator/explainer/printer together, use set-schema-fns!.

 set-schema-explainer!